 TOP TIP: Most firms charge payroll add-ons per employee.
 Addition’s Payroll service lets you add up to 5 employees for a £25 monthly flat rate.
 See how much you could save.

 If you’ve ever had to do your own bookkeeping, taxes or Self Assessments, you know how much easier life would be with an accountant.

 While there is support and information available via HMRC, accessing this can be difficult.
 Understanding it can be even tougher (especially if you’re unclear on the jargon).

 Even the most minor misunderstanding or error can trigger a chain reaction that results in a (sometimes hefty) fine.
 You’re also likely missing out on potential returns and reliefs you could be claiming.

 Hiring an accountant not only saves you time (and sanity) – it will save you money, too.

-Note: Addition plans grow alongside you.
-We have a whole range of add-ons to choose from, so that you can start small and level up when ready – without a hefty price jump.
+TOP TIP: At Addition, our plans grow alongside you – from our CORE offering for setting foundations, to our CFO plan for levelling up.
+There’s a whole range of add-ons to choose from, so you can start small and scale when you’re ready – without a hefty price jump.

 It’s true that accountants are all about numbers.
 However, this doesn’t just boil down to basic arithmetic skills.